JRowleyLab/UNMC_ATACseq_Tutorial/README.md

 ## Data

-These tutorials use example sequence data procured from the Sally Molloy labratory here at University of Maine; which investigates the transcriptome change in prophage infected, versus non-prophage infected M. Chelonae bacteria.
+These tutorials use example sequence data procured from the Sally Molloy labratory here at University of Maine; which investigates the transcriptome change in prophage infected, versus non-prophage infected <I>M. Chelonae</I> bacteria.
 The respective article can be found <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8191103/">here</a>.

 ## Funding

-Funded by NIH INBRE P20 GM103423
+Funded by the Maine INBRE Program (NIH/NIGMS P20 GM103423).

 #